 What is the main function of a metal pouring machine?

-The primary function is to transfer molten metal into molds in a controlled and precise manner, ensuring consistent quality in cast products.
+The primary function is to transfer molten metal into molds in a controlled and precise manner.
+This ensures consistent quality in finished cast products.

 Which industries use metal pouring machines?

-They are widely used in automotive, aerospace, construction, heavy equipment, and metal fabrication industries.
+They are used in automotive, aerospace, construction, heavy equipment, and metal fabrication industries.

 Are metal pouring machines fully automated?

 Some systems are fully automated, while others are semi-automatic.
-The level of automation depends on production requirements and system design.
+The level of automation depends on production needs and system design.

 How do these machines improve safety?

-They reduce direct human contact with molten metal, lowering the risk of burns, spills, and exposure to extreme heat.
+They reduce direct human contact with molten metal, lowering risks such as burns, spills, and exposure to extreme heat.

 What factors affect pouring quality?